Analytical valuation of vulnerable derivative claims with bilateral cash flows under credit, funding and wrong-way risk: The valuation problem for vulnerable derivatives

+The MTM value is usually independent from the counterparties transacting the claim \citep[see][]{BurgardKjaer2011} and serves as a benchmark against which to calculate the payout at default, but the paid amount normally depends on whether either the creditor or the debtor party has defaulted first: generally speaking, a creditor cannot expect to recover the full MTM value from its debtor.

-On the other hand, if $\tau\leq T$, that is either party defaults prior to expiry, the contract is terminated based on its \emph{mark-to-market} (MTM) value $M:[0,T]\times\Omega\rightarrow\mathbb{R}$ which is usually independent of the counterparties transacting the contract and only depends on the asset price $S$ and time $t$ \citep{BurgardKjaer2011}.
-Therefore we can assume the MTM value of the contract can be modelled as $M_t=m(t,S_t)$ where $m:[0,T]\times\mathbb{R}_+^*\rightarrow\mathbb{R}$ is a continuous function.
-The \emph{recovery amount}, which we model by process $Z:[0,T]\times\Omega\rightarrow\mathbb{R}$, represents the actual liquidation value which is either paid or received by the dealer and which is dependant on the MTM value at default.
-The ISDA 2002 Master Agreement which governs bilateral derivative transactions specifies recovery is usually done at full MTM value if the contract has positive value to the defaulting party at $\tau$; otherwise, at a fraction of the MTM value if the contract has positive value for the surviving entity.
-We introduce the recovery rates $\varkappa_1,\varkappa_2\in(0,1]$ where $\varkappa_i$ is the recovery rate if party $i$ defaults first (that is, the fraction of the MTM value that the other party will recover at $\tau$).
-Formally, the recovery process can be written as follows \citep{BurgardKjaer2011}:
+The \emph{recovery} or \emph{close-out amount} represents the actual amount which is either paid or received by the dealer and which depends on the MTM value at default.
+The ISDA 2002 Master Agreement which governs bilateral derivative transactions explains recovery is usually done either at full MTM value if the claim has positive value to the defaulting party, at a fraction of the MTM otherwise.